 Positive action in the context of this recruitment scenario would be permissible where an employer reasonably thinks that:

 - women suffer a disadvantage connected to being a woman; or

 - women's participation in senior roles within listed companies is disproportionately low.

-women represented within senior roles: (i) by virtue of their own company data, the information presented in Lord Davies' report, the Government's stated aims, and the terms of the draft regulations; and (ii) because an employer only needs to show reasonable belief.
+In practice it should be relatively easy for an employer to demonstrate the "disadvantage" and "disproportionately low" number of women represented within senior roles: (i) by virtue of their own company data, the information presented in Lord Davies' report, the Government's stated aims, and the terms of the draft regulations; and (ii) because an employer only needs to show reasonable belief.

 Drafting job specifications

 One hurdle is the assessment of whether one candidate is "as qualified as" another.
 The expression "candidates of equal merit" is used in guidance published by the Government.
 This is a broader concept than "equally qualified" or "holding the same qualifications".

 There are two approaches employers can take regarding job specifications: (i) make them very brief; or (ii) make them very detailed by setting out all of the requirements and ranking them in order of their importance.